nestybox/sysbox/docs/profiling.md

-Notice that the profiling data will not be dumped to the file-system till the profiling routines are properly shutdown'd, which happens only once the daemon in question is terminated.
+Notice that the profiling data will not be dumped to the file-system till the profiling routines are properly shutdown'd, which happens only once the program in question is terminated.

-Upon successful termination of the daemon being monitored, we should see one of these files in sysbox's top-level directory:
+Upon successful termination of the program being monitored, we should see one of these files in the current working dir of the process that invoked the sysbox programs.

    * `cpu.pprof`
    * `mem.pprof`